performant-software/Neatline/docs/upgrading-to-v2.md

   - **A new programming API and “sub-plugin” system** that makes it possible for developers to add custom functionality – everything from simple user-interface widgets (sliders, legends, scrollers, forward-and-backward buttons, etc.) up to really extensive modifications that expand the core data model and add totally new interactions.

+### For the Impatient

+Upgrading to Neatline 2.0 is just the same as upgrading any other Omeka plugin:

+  1. Always start by **backing up your database** in the unlikely event that something goes wrong during the upgrade.
+As an extra precaution, since the migration to 2.0 makes some pretty significant changes to the underlying data, Neatline actually spawns off archived copies of the original Neatline tables, in case you want to revert back to a previous version.

+  2. Delete the old `/Neatline` directory under `/plugins` in your Omeka installation.

+  3. Download the the most recent version of Neatline, unpack the .zip archive, and move it into `/plugins`.

+  4. In the Omeka administrative interface, click on the **Plugins** link on the top navigation bar and find the listing for Neatline.
+With the code for the new version in place, you should see a

 ### Upgrading from Neatline 1.x

 Some of these changes and additions called for some pretty dramatic reengineering of the core codebase.
 Almost all of the features from the 1.x releases are preserved in 2.0, and almost all exhibits will behave almost exactly the same after upgrading to 2.0.
 In a handful of very carefully-chosen places, though, we made changes that will alter the behavior of certain types of exhibits.
 In each case, these changes were made because we felt that the new approach was significantly more maintainable, performant, standards-compliant, or theoretically sound.
 In all cases where a feature was removed, we've added an alternate method to accomplish the same effect.